Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/parts.md

 ---
 # Materials

-The Mothbox uses a Raspberry pi 4 or 5, Pijuice (if using a 4), a Talentcell Battery, and a 3 channel relay as its core.
+The Mothbox uses a Raspberry Pi 5 (or Pi4 and Pijuice), a Talentcell Battery, and a 3 channel relay as its core.
 The entire materials cost is **about $375** per mothbox.
-(Depends on your options you go with and prices you get where you live)
+(Depends on your options you go with and prices you get where you live).
+Note that many other similar tools for insect monitoring can cost between $7-$15K!

 Below we try to include an up to date list for building N-copies of a Mothbox.